 In other words, in order to ensure that only people who “can set an example to others” are allowed to stand for elections, the State can simply debar everyone else.

 I have made detailed arguments before about why this law was unconstitutional.
 There is little purpose to rehearsing them here.
-Suffice it to say that this judgment contains zero analysis about the place and structure of voting and contesting elections in a democratic republic (despite a few paragraphs that purport to do so, and bear no relation with the core of the judgment); it contains zero analysis about standards and burdens of proof under Article 14; and zero analysis about how the proposed restrictions meet the test of Article 14.
-It is based upon a series of assertions, generalisations and stereotypes.
+Suffice it to say that the judgment does not engage with the place and structure of voting and contesting elections in a democratic republic (despite a few paragraphs that purport to do so, and bear no relation with the core of the judgment); it does not engage with standards and burdens of proof under Article 14; and it does not explain how the proposed restrictions meet the test of Article 14.
+The reasoning, unfortunately, seems to be based upon a series of assertions, generalisations and stereotypes.